-Careers At Wath Academy Sixth Form, your careers guidance begins at the point of registering an interest.
+At Wath Academy Sixth Form, your careers guidance begins at the point of registering an interest.
 We pride ourselves on our ability to work with students and parents to ensure that all young people make the right Post-16 choices to enable them to secure a positive Post-18 destination.
+We are lucky to have 3 level 6 qualified careers advisors within school, one of which is dedicated purely to our Y12 and Y13 students.
 Through tutor sessions, bulletins, work experience and skills based interventions we ensure all our students are aware of the vast career opportunities available to them and have the skills necessary to be successful in securing such a position.
-Individualised guidance is also provided through the use of the Unifrog platform, as well as multiple oneto-one careers meetings with our qualified career advisor throughout your two years in Sixth Form.
+Individualised guidance is also provided through the use of the Unifrog platform, as well as multiple one-to-one careers meetings with our qualified career advisor throughout your two years in Sixth Form.
 We are also aware of the importance of subject based careers information so encourage each subject to include key careers information within their curriculum delivery to enable all students to discover the opportunities available to them within the subjects they enjoy the most.